We Made A Yard, Half 1

 Intrigued and excited, I ran to a neighbour’s, borrowed a sledgehammer and, Thor-like, pounded a niche by the use of the one wall, in an under-stair cupboard, which could presumably conceal a staircase.
 In the end, a bit sweaty, a bit breathless, not very Thor-like, I’d made a niche giant sufficient to peek by the use of.
 By torchlight, I seen, receding into the gloom, a flight of stairs.
 Yeah, I did.
 I truly did.
 And I more than likely squealed at the moment.
 Yeah, I more than likely did squeal, actually.

 I whacked on the hole until we’d squeeze by the use of and enterprise down the steps into a giant brick-floored cellar – with, sure adequate, a bricked-up window.
-No treasure chest, no skeleton chained to a wall, no ghostly dancing lights… nevertheless hey, a further room is always going to be a okay uncover, even when the ceiling wasn’t extreme adequate to face upright.
+No treasure chest, no skeleton chained to a wall, no ghostly dancing lights… nevertheless hey, a further room is always going to be a okay uncover, even the ceiling wasn’t extreme adequate to face upright.

 Over the next few weeks, I levered up every brick from the non-cemented floor and carried them up the steps, by the use of the kitchen and all the best way wherein out to the once more yard.
 We knocked out the bricked-up window and dug out clay to an additional depth of twelve inches, passing it out by the use of the window to a prepared skip.
 And positive, you’re correct.
 That was an infinite job.
 In the end, we laid a model new concrete floor and tanked the partitions to make all of it watertight.
 (We anticipate it had been bricked up historically on account of it was just too darn moist).